Fredrik Lindgren (speedway rider): Career

 Born in Örebro, Sweden.
 Lindgren's father Tommy Lindgren was a speedway rider before him, and his younger brother Ludvig also rides.
 Lindgren first appeared for Wolverhampton Wolves during the 2003 season as the team struggled with injuries.
-At the age of just 17, Freddie made his debut for the team and impressed enough to be brought back the following season when again injuries hit the club.
+At the age of just 17, Lindgren made his debut for the team and impressed enough to be brought back the following season when again injuries hit the club.

-In 2005, he moved over to full-time and averaged 7.44 for Wolves in his debut full season and in 2006 he improved to average 8.12.
-In 2007 as Freddie started to show up more on the World scene, he averaged 8.35 again for Wolves.
+In 2005, Lindgren moved over to full-time and averaged 7.44 for Wolves in his debut full season and in 2006 he improved to average 8.12.
+In 2007, as Freddie started to show up more on the World scene, he averaged 8.35 again for Wolves.
 Also in 2007, he was awarded a permanent wild card place for the 2008 Speedway Grand Prix series.
-During the 2008 season, Freddie was awarded with the Wolves captaincy role, previously held by fellow Swede Peter Karlsson and as a full-time Grand Prix rider he averaged 8.52 for Wolves.
-Due to his top 10 finish in the 2008 SGP, Lindgren was awarded a second successive permanent wild card place for the 2009 Speedway Grand Prix.
+During the 2008 season, Lindgren was awarded with the Wolves captaincy role, previously held by fellow Swede Peter Karlsson and as a full-time Grand Prix rider he averaged 8.52 for Wolves.
+Due to his top-ten finish in the 2008 SGP, Lindgren was awarded a second successive permanent wild card place for the 2009 Speedway Grand Prix.

-In 2010, he finished 11th on 87 points but qualified for the 2011 Series after beating Janusz Kolodiej and Magnus Zetterstrom in a run-off in the GP Challenge Final.
+In 2010, Lindgren finished 11th on 87 points but qualified for the 2011 Series after beating Janusz Kolodiej and Magnus Zetterstrom in a run-off in the GP Challenge Final.